CONTENTS

 Affairs and Justice.

-Speaker, I’m instructed by the Standing Committee on Intergovernmental Affairs
+Mr. Speaker, Im instructed by the Standing Committee on Intergovernmental

 Defamation Consequential Amendments Act, 2025, a bilingual bill, without